Prbn/blog/_posts/2024-10-02-CIS667-AI-0302-Search-Algorithms.md

 1. **Completeness**:
    - The algorithm guarantees finding a solution if one exists by systematically exploring all reachable states.
+   - An algorithm is said to be **complete** if it guarantees finding a solution if one exists.

 2. **Cost Optimality**:
    - The algorithm finds the solution with the lowest path cost compared to others.